LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 * **Data types, sizes, alignment, etc.**

-     RAJA provides typedefs that can be used to parametrize floating point types in applications and easily switch between types.
+     RAJA provides type aliases that can be used to parametrize floating point types in applications, which makes it easy to switch between types.

      The following variables are used to set the type for 'RAJA::Real_type':

       ======================   ======================
       Variable                 Default